Marcelo Costa de Andrade

-Marcelo Costa de Andrade (born January 2, 1967, in Rio de Janeiro) is a Brazilian serial killer who murdered 14 boys in the vicinity of Itaboraí, about 30 kilometers from Niterói, Rio de Janeiro, in 1991.
+Marcelo Costa de Andrade (born January 2, 1967) is a Brazilian serial killer who murdered 14 boys in the vicinity of Itaboraí, about 30 kilometers from Niterói, Rio de Janeiro, in 1991.

-Problematic childhood
+Early life

 Andrade lived for a part of his childhood in Rocinha, a favela in Rio de Janeiro.
 His mother, a maid, was abused by her husband.
 He was sent to his grandparents' house in Ceará for some time, where he claimed to have earned a lot of money.
-After a while, he was sent back to Rio de Janeiro, where he was mistreated by his parents' new companions, whom by then had separated.
+After a while, he was sent back to Rio de Janeiro, where he was mistreated by new companions of his separated parents.
 It was during this time that he was sexually abused by an older man.

-Troubled adolescence

 Andrade was then admitted to a boys' school, but did not perform well in class.
 There he was harassed by his classmate, who called him retarded.
 When he was 14, he was kicked out because the institution only sheltered boys of ages between 6 and 14.

 As soon as Andrade left the boarding school, he began to prostitute himself.
 According to him, he was always active during the acts, but once an older man forced him to be passive, which disturbed him a lot.
 At that time, he tried to commit suicide.
 Some time later, he was sent to FEBEM, but months later he fled and went back into prostitution.
 At the age of 16, he went to live with another homosexual, Antônio Batista Freire, who began supporting Andrade, even introducing him to the Universal Church of the Kingdom of God.
 Even with his companion's support, Andrade continued to prostitute himself, until he finally separated from Freire and returned to his family's home.

 From there, he abandoned prostitution and began to work formally, helping the family with bills and the household chores.
 Andrade attended the Kingdom of God's services for about ten years at the time, in addition to watching the daily TV celebrations.
 According to him, it was in one of those cults that he heard that when children die, they go to heaven.
 Judging by this logic, he did not kill adults, because he could be sending them to hell.

 When he was not reading the preachings of Bishop Edir Macedo, he was reading pornographic magazines.
 He liked to listen to Xuxa's songs, along with other children's idols at the time.
 Andrade's mother even said that he had the strange habit of listening to a tape recording of his brother crying.